Natural Beekeeping in West Yorkshire

 We have had several more swarms and now have hives in various places.
 One is a thousand feet up on the edge of the moorland, another in a friend's orchard next to a meadow.
 One is on a hillside smallholding.
 Yet another hive sits on a hillside in a lovely garden near Hebden Bridge.

-We're hoping for a few more swarms (we don't plan to cause any swarms: we leave it up to the bees), and we have a few more hives ready to offer sanctuary to bees in suitable locations.
-If you see a swarm or you might have a site for a hive, please let us know.
+We're hoping for a few more swarms (we don't plan to cause any swarms: we leave it up to the bees), and we always have a few more hives ready to offer sanctuary to bees in suitable locations.
+Sometimes bees have swarmed into our hives of their own accord.
+If you see a swarm or if you might have a site for a hive, please let us know.

 Who knows?
 But it is probably going to involve bees!